SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 ## Modelling with compound species

 #### Creating compound species programmatically
 We will first show how to create compound species through [programmatic construction](@ref programmatic_CRN_construction), and then demonstrate using the DSL.
 To create a compound species, use the `@compound` macro, first designating the compound, followed by its components (and stoichiometries).
-In this example, we will create a CO₂ compound species, consisting of one C species and two O species.
+In this example, we will create a CO₂ molecule, consisting of one C atom and two O atoms.
 First, we create species corresponding to the components:
 ```@example chem1
 @variables t
 @species C(t) O(t)
 ```
-Next, we create the `CO2` compound:
+Next, we create the `CO2` compound species:
 ```@example chem1
 @compound CO2(t) = C + 2O
 ```